 Supplemental Instruction (SI)

+Supplemental Instruction (SI) is a non-remedial approach to helping students gain content mastery, make peer connections, and develop skills for academic success.
 During SI sessions, students engage in active learning to improve retention, discuss complex topics, and prepare for tests.
-Students who regularly attend SI sessions usually gain better study habits, stronger connections with other Auburn students, and improved grades.
+Students who regularly attend SI sessions regularly report increased study habits, connections with other Auburn students, and grades.

 Spring 2023: SI sessions will begin Wednesday, January 25 and end Thursday, April 27.
 Sessions are not hosted in summer terms.
 Review the “SI Sessions Offered” page for the most up-to-date offerings.

 THE SI MODEL:

 SI is an international program model that has proven to be successful at varying institutions for more than four decades and is currently employed at over 3,000 institutions around the world.
 Some essential elements of SI:

 - SI sessions are peer facilitated – The primary function of the SI Leader is to facilitate critical thinking and discussion among SI participants through the use of active learning strategies.
 The SI Leader neither re-lectures nor introduces new material.
 Processing course material and answering questions remains the responsibility of the students themselves.